lyteword/chspurgeon-tod/volume-4/psalm-98.md

 ## Explanatory Notes & Quaint Sayings

-**Title &mdash;** The inscription of the psalm in Hebrew is only the single word rwmzm *Mizmor*, "Psalm" (whence probably the title "orphan Mizmor" in the Talmudic treatise Avodah Zara). *J.J.S.
-Perowne.*
+**Title &mdash;** The inscription of the psalm in Hebrew is only the single word rwmzm *Mizmor*, "Psalm" (whence probably the title "orphan Mizmor" in the Talmudic treatise Avodah Zara). *J. J. S. Perowne.*

 **Title &mdash;** Hengstenberg remarks, "This is the only psalm which is entitled simply `a psalm.'
 This common name of all the psalms cannot be employed here in its general sense, but must have a peculiar meaning."
 He considers that it indicates that this is the lyric accompaniment of the more decidedly prophetical psalm which precedes it,—in fact, the psalm of that prophecy.
 He also notes that in the original we have in Ps 98:5-6 words akin to the title brought into great prominence, and perhaps this may have suggested it.